Municipal Incorporation Process for Okanagan Falls

 Development services

-Development services would become a municipal responsibility and be subject to the bylaws and policies of the new municipal council.
+Development services will become a municipal responsibility and be subject to the bylaws and policies of the new municipal council.

-The only change to development processes would be subdivision approval, which would transfer from the Ministry of Transportation and Transit to the new municipal council.
+The only change to development processes will be subdivision approval, which will transfer from the Ministry of Transportation and Transit to the new municipal council.

 Other services

-Subject to the Letters Patent, it is anticipated that most regional district services would become municipal services over the next few years.
+Most regional district services will become municipal services over the next few years.
 This includes, for instance, water, sewer, and street lighting services.